 Suspected Mold Growth, False Negative

 Let’s take the case of a building where mold growth is suspected, but not visible.
 Let’s further assume that there is a small leak in a water pipe behind a wall, but there are no wet spots, discolorations or signs of visible mold growth.
+The only condition is a moldy musty odor.
 The IAQ investigator arrives are 11:00 A.M. to sample, but windows and doors have been held open most of the morning to allow for furniture delivery.
-Everything is closed up again shortly before the investigator arrives and blithely takes samples which come back showing essentially no difference between the indoor and outdoor samples.
+Everything is closed up again shortly before the investigator arrives and blithely takes samples that come back showing essentially no difference between the indoor and outdoor samples.
 This is an example of a False Negative.

 Suspected Mold Growth, False Positive